databricks/spark-sql-perf/README.md

 * Create a Job using the notebook and attaching to the created cluster as "existing cluster".
 * Allow concurrent runs of the created job.
 * Launch appriopriate number of Runs of the Job to run in parallel on the cluster.

+### tpch_run notebook

+This notebook can be used to run TPCH queries.
+Data needs be generated first.